tkhosur/Dgrit-gym/README.md

   - When the end_date is reached, the status of the member will automatically expire and the qr code will be denied in the qr attendance.
   - If the status of the trainer and employee is inactive, the qr attendance will deny the qr code.
   - press Q to close the scanner

-# Send G-cash for donations
- - 09776324808
-# Contact:
-- FB: Robertjames Gaton (Software Engineer)

-# TO CONVERT THE FILE TO EXE, CONTACT ME FOR THE INSTRUCTIONS and NEGOTIATIONS
-# FEEL FREE TO CONTRIBUTE TO THIS PROJECT